Hüseyin Baybaşin: Personal life

 In an interview in prison, he mentioned that he had four children.
 He painted nearly a thousand oil paintings in prison—closely interested in art.
 He said that he sold these paintings and donated the proceeds to orphaned children in Diyarbakır.

 He is a Kurdish nationalist and active supporter and financier of the PKK.
-He renounced his Turkish citizenship, and while in prison, he became a naturalised Dutch citizen.
+He applied to renounce his Turkish citizenship, and while in prison, he became a naturalised Dutch citizen.

 Wealth

 Baybaşin's assets are disputed.
 In 1998, his personal fortune was estimated at £10 billion (£22.2 billion in today's inflation-adjusted sterling).
 According to the reports of the Dutch police, in the same year he owned movable and immovable property, but the licences and title deeds of the properties were registered in the name of his relatives, not him, and most of them could not be confiscated: